I never considered 'The Slatey Place' as a day-hike destination,

 Continuing north the trail stays fairly

-level, pretty easy going all the way.
+level, easy going all the way.

 A couple horseback riders pass by and comment on the beautiful day, these will be the only